Linguine alle Vongole

 Discard any clams that have broken shells and those that are gaping open and refuse to close when prodded because they are dead.

 Absolutely not to use dead clams!

 To make good Linguine alle Vongole, of course, we need good and fresh clams, but what kind of clams?
-In Italy, this recipe is made using Veraci clams, but if you can’t find this kind of clams, you can easily use Littleneck or Manila clams that are very similar.
+In Italy, to make this recipe we use Veraci clams.
+But if you can’t find this kind of clams, you can easily use Littleneck or Manila clams, which are very similar.